 True to their industry, CISCO developed their own HRM technology to guide strategy and better serve the needs of the business.

-Senior managers can also access real-time intelligence on team performance, how they produce results, execute priorities, and levels of engagement.
+- Access real-time intelligence on team performance, such as how they produce results, execute priorities and levels of engagement.

 Cisco calls this a ‘one-size-fits-one’ employee experience and it seems to be working.
-CISCO is ranked number one in Fortune’s Best 100 Companies To Work For and is able to attract top talent to help meet business goals.
+The company is ranked number one in Fortune’s Best 100 Companies To Work For and is able to attract top talent to help meet company goals.

-Hilton is regularly recognized as one of the best global companies to work for (in fact sitting just behind Cisco in the rankings)—quite a feat for a service industry company.
+Hilton is regularly recognized as one of the best global companies to work for (just behind Cisco in the rankings)—quite a feat for a service industry company.

 The secret to Hilton's success, on both fronts, is in no small part down to a highly strategic approach to managing their organizational culture.

-Knowing this, Hilton's approach was to introduce a method of quantitative analysis to maintaining its culture.
+Hilton's approach was to introduce a method of quantitative analysis into its talent management practices.
 One is 'the balanced scorecard' and the other is 'the team member survey'.

-Employees and teams are able to see how their roles and performance impacts the company, and discoveries and best practices are regularly shared across the company (this is a highly simplified version, you can read more here).
+Employees and teams are able to see how their roles and performance impacts the company.
+Discoveries and best practices are regularly shared across the company (this is a highly simplified version, you can read more here).

 The team member survey compliments the balanced scorecard.
-It's conducted globally once a year and measures factors such as morale, leadership effectiveness, pride, and development.
-You can easily gather the purpose and efficacy of this!
+It's conducted globally once a year and measures factors such as morale, leadership effectiveness, employee engagement and development.

 Number three on top places to work list, and the only financial institution in the top ten, is Amex.